Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 Compared to the [Basic Portfolio Demo](http://www.lightstreamer.com/demos#PortfolioDemo_Basic) a panel has been added to display information about the submission of orders.
 It displays your orders only and not those submitted by other connected users.
 The columns show: progressive number of order, stock name, type of order (buy or sell), quantity, and status of order (SUBMITTING, PROCESSED, ABORT, DENY, DISCARDED, ERROR).

 The demo includes the following client-side technologies:
-* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in COMMAND mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
-Each added row automatically provokes an underlying subscription to a sub-item in MERGE mode, to get the real-time price for that specific stock from another feed (the same as the Stock-List Demos).
+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
+Each added row automatically provokes an underlying subscription to a sub-item in <b>MERGE</b> mode, to get the real-time price for that specific stock from another feed (the same as the Stock-List Demos).
 When a row is deleted, the underlying sub-item is automatically unsubscribed from.
 * The order submission is done by sending a message directly to Lightstreamer Server using the [LightstreamerClient.sendMessage](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html#sendMessage) utility.
 * A [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html) is fed dynamically with one row for each sendMessage invocation and updated via an appropriate [ClientMessageListener](http://www.lightstreamer.com/docs/client_javascript_uni_api/ClientMessageListener.html).